Haripriya058/PYTHON-PRACTICLAS/README.md

-# PYTHON-PRACTICLAS
+# PYTHON-PRACTICALS
-Here, In this repository all the python practicals are solved from Delhi university, 3rd semester
+This repo contains all the practical questions of PROGRAMMING IN PYTHON.